infinum/frontend-handbook/JavaScript/Code quality.md

 _Source: [XKCD](https://xkcd.com/1741/)_

 Many people are very passionate about the way they format their code.
 While we appreciate everyone's opinion, we believe it is best to leave this bikeshedding to automated tooling.
-It might not format the code in a way that is satisfying to everyone but it will be consistent across projects and, more importantly, it will format the code written by different people in the same way.
-This also saves some time wasted on discussion about formatting.
+It might not format the code in a way that is satisfying to everyone, but it will be consistent across projects and, more importantly, it will format the code written by different people in the same way.
+This also eliminates discussions around formatting.

 [Prettier](https://prettier.io/) is one of the most popular tools for this job.
 It is very opinionated and not very configurable.
 It might not be perfect, but it is a good way to ensure consistency when it comes to formatting and it format multiple different file types.